-Vinti was in private practice for many years before taking the role of Director of SACAC Counselling.
 Vinti holds Masters and a Graduate Certificate in Counselling from Monash University, Australia.
-She is also a Certified Sand Therapy Practitioner and a member of Singapore Association of Counselling.
+She is also a Certified Sand Therapy as well as an Expressive Therapy Practitioner.
+She is a member of Singapore Association of Counselling.
+Vinti has been in private practice in Singapore for many years before taking on the role of Director of SACAC Counselling.

-For the last many years she has been providing counselling support to expatriate as well as Singaporean children and parents.
-She has been living in Asia and Middle East for the past 16 years.
-Her multicultural background gives her the ability to empathize with children as well as adults of different nationalities and cultures whilst retaining the objectives of the therapy.
+Being an expat herself and having lived in many countries before moving to Singapore, Vinti understands the challenges around expat parenting, adjustments and transitions.
+She provides counselling support to expatriate as well as Singaporean children and families.
+Her multicultural background gives her the ability to empathize with children as well as adults of different nationalities and cultures, whilst retaining the objectives of the therapy.

 Vinti provides consultation in English, Hindi and Bahasa Indonesia.